FluentValidation/FluentValidation/docs/upgrading-to-11.md

 ### Changes in supported platforms

-- .NET Core 2.1 is no longer supported as Microsoft has stopped support for this playform.
+- .NET Core 2.1 is no longer supported as Microsoft has stopped support for this platform.

 ### Sync-over-async now throws an exception